ygda-org/programming-guide/sections/extensions/scene-management/final.md

 # Finale

 You know know how the `SceneTree` and scene management works in Godot.
-Introducing Godot's whole UI framework in this format wouldn't be practical, so we will let you explore it yourself through making a more stylized Main Menu
+Introducing Godot's whole UI framework in this format wouldn't be practical, so we will let you explore it yourself through making a more stylized Main Menu.

 ---